AntonTheDev/FlightAnimator/README.md

 ##Basic Use

 There are a many ways to use FlightAnimator as it provides a very flexible syntax for defining animations ranging in completexy with ease.
 Whether performing an animation, chaining animations, or registering/caching an animation, the framework follows a common blocks based builder approach to define property animations within an animation group.
+Each property animation, is configured with final value, and easing curve, and optionally the primary flag to adjust synchronization of the animations within a group when applied to the layer.

-During the build process, for each property animation, one can apply the final value, the timing curve, and a the primary flag to adjust synchronization of the animation when it is applied.
+Check out the [Framework Demo App](#demoApp) to experiment with all the different capabilities of FlightAnimator.

 ###Simple Animation

 To perform a simple animation call the `animate(:)` method on the view to animate.
-Let's look at a simple example below.
+Once the animator completes the creation process, the animation applies itself on it's own to the layer, and sets all the final layers values on the model layer.

 ```swift
 view.animate { (animator) in